 4.3 IEEE 802.15.4w

-IEEE 802.15.4w Task Group is defining a LPWAN extension to the IEEE Std 802.15.4 LECIM PHY layer to cover network cell radii of typically 10-15 km in rural areas and deep in-building penetration in urban areas.
+The IEEE 802.15.4w Task Group has defined an LPWAN (Low Power Wide Area Network) extension to the IEEE Std 802.15.4 LECIM PHY layer.
+This extension is intended to cover network cell radii of typically 10-15 km in rural areas and deep in-building penetration in urban areas.
 It uses the LECIM FSK PHY modulation schemes with extensions to lower bitrates, e.g. payload bitrate typically < 30 kb/s.
 It extends the frequency bands to additional Sub-GHz unlicensed and licensed frequency bands to cover the market demand.
 For improved robustness in channels with high levels of interference, it defines mechanisms for the fragmented transmission of Forward Error Correction (FEC) code-words, as well as time and frequency patterns for the transmission of the fragments.
 Furthermore, it defines lower code rates of the FEC in addition to the K=7 R=1/2 convolutional code.
-Modifications to the MAC layer, needed to support this PHY extension, are defined.

-802.15.4w channel width ranges from 2.3 kHz to 19 kHz.
-Its PHY is generally considered as GMSK.
-The instantaneous PHY data rate is from 600 bps to 9 kbps.
-The effective data rate is from 60 bps to 900 bps.
-The frequency band allocation is region dependent, e.g., 902-928 MHz band in the United States, 169 MHz and 863-870 MHz bands in Europe, and 920-928 MHz band in Japan.
-25mW transmission power for typical use case and 500 mW maximum transmission power in Europe.
+The 802.15.4w signal bandwidth ranges from approx. 2.3 kHz to 19 kHz using GMSK modulation while the instantaneous PHY data rate ranges between 600 bps and 9 kbps.
+Using coding and fragmentation the effective data rate is only from 60 bps to 900 bps, which is required to achieve the required long-range transmission with transmit powers of few mW only.
+Furthermore, multiple devices can access identical frequency resources at the same time.

+The frequency band allocation is region dependent and supports most license-exempt sub-GHz bands, e.g., 902-928 MHz band in the United States, 169 MHz and 863-870 MHz bands in Europe, and 920-928 MHz band in Japan.
+The maximum transmit power is also region dependent (e.g. up to 500 mW in Europe).
+However, the typical transmission for LPWAN is 10 mW.

 The communication range is up to 51 km.
-802.15.4w can use either TDMA or ALOHA for channel access.
-802.15.4w network can have start or mesh topology.
+802.15.4w can use either TDMA or ALOHA for the channel access.
+The 802.15.4w network can have start or mesh topology.

-This standard is still under development.
-It considers coexistence with other 802.15.4 systems and 802.11ah systems.
+802.15.4w already completed the Sponsor Ballot.
+The coexistence assurance report considers coexistence with other 802.15.4 systems and 802.11ah systems.

 4.4 LoRa